yoko-vicky/newsweek-clone/README.md

 ## About the Project

-This project is about building a [news week](https://www.newsweek.com/) home page clone.
+This project is about building a [news week](https://www.newsweek.com/) homepage using bootstrap 4 and making it responsive on every devices.

 ![screenshot](./assets/images/app_screenshot.png)